late 1500s–early 1600s

 Stoneware with underglaze iron oxide slip and incised designs (Mino ware, Shino type)

 Overall: 20 cm (7 7/8 in.)

 John L. Severance Fund 1966.24

-Mino ware is stoneware produced in the Mino area of present-day Gifu prefecture in central Japan.
+Mino ware is stoneware produced in the Mino area of present-day Gifu Prefecture in central Japan.
 Works like this piece are called nezumi-shino, or “mouse-gray” Shino, after their glazing technique.
-The gray color and white design of grasses was achieved by applying an iron-oxide slip to the surface, and then carving through to the white clay before covering the whole surface in glaze and firing.
-In its design, the serving dish emulates Chinese ceramic prototypes, but its shape recalls wooden and lacquered trays commonly used in Japan at the time of its production.
+The gray color and white design of grasses were achieved by applying an iron oxide slip to the surface and carving through it to the white clay, and then covering the whole surface in glaze and firing the object.
+In its design, this serving dish emulates Chinese ceramic prototypes, but its shape recalls wooden and lacquered trays commonly used in Japan at the time.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.